 The SOFEP fund, managed by MCH Private Equity has decided to invest in “All for Padel” in order to boost the international expansion of the group.
 This entity, which was created in 2018, aims to accompany and support Spanish companies to develop internationally.

-As a reminder, the All for brand Padel (AFP) is Adidas' license for racket sports, including of course the padel.
-It was created in 2010 and has created a solid brand image that allows it to now be one of the market leaders.
+As a reminder, the All for brand Padel (AFP) is Adidas' license for racket sports, including padel of course.
+It was created in 2010 and has created a solid brand image that now allows it to be one of the market leaders.

 A promising partnership

-The rise of the industry padel in recent years has enabled the company to expand to the four corners of the globe.
+The growth of the padel industry in recent years has allowed the company to expand to all corners of the globe.

 In fact, throughout its evolution, All For Padel has managed to establish itself in no less than 40 countries.